LukasBombach/sblendid/packages/sblendid/README.md

 ## Basic workflow

-With BLE you usually want to connect to a peripheral, get one ore more services and read / write / subscribe to values on those services.
+With BLE you usually use the [GATT protocol](https://www.bluetooth.com/specifications/gatt/).
+This means you connect to a `peripheral`, get one ore more `services` and `read` / `write` / `subscribe to` values on these services.
 With Sblendid this works as follows:

 ```js
 import Sblendid from "@sblendid/sblendid";